History & Staff

 Ryan V. Bibb, Owner/Funeral Director & Embalmer

 Ryan Bibb joined Mudd-Veach Funeral Homes in August of 2004 and became a partner in Bibb-Veach Funeral Homes, LLC in January of 2015.
 Ryan is a 1998 graduate of Bowling Green High School and graduated in 2000 from Forest Park College with a degree in Mortuary Science.
 He is a licensed embalmer and funeral director.
 He is active in serving his community through local civic groups and through his local church.
-He and his wife Stacey reside in Bowling Green They have two sons, Philip and Jack.
+He and his wife Stacey reside in Bowling Green They have four children: Philip, Jack, Conor and Jorie.

 Lori Smith joined Bibb-Veach Funeral Homes in January 2012.
 She is a graduate from the Bowling Green High School and in 1997 received a Bachelor of Business Administration Degree in Finance and Marketing with a Minor in Business from Northeastern State University/UCT in Tulsa, OK .
-Lori is currently in the process of obtaining her funeral directors license.
+Lori received her funeral directors license in December of 2015.
 She is involved in serving her community through organizations and her local church.
 She, her husband Scott and their daughter Samantha live in the New Hartford area.